Top 7 Email Marketing Trends in 2021

 - Save time - Hyper-personalization can save us a lot of time with tailored targets and messages.

 7. Interactive Emails

-Another big trend that is predicted to reign supreme in 2021 is using user-generated content in email marketing campaigns.
+Another big trend that is predicted to reign supreme is using user-generated content in email marketing campaigns.
 User-generated content (UGC) is any type of content (text, images, videos, or audio) generated by end-users of products or services.
 This form of content also includes reviews and testimonials.